 What Are the Pros of a Cash-Out Refinance?

 A cash-out refinance can be a solid solution for many homeowners looking to access cash.
-Here are a few benefits to refinancing:
+Here are a few benefits of refinancing:

 - Lower interest rates: When you refinance your mortgage, you will typically get a lower interest rate than with any other option.